LukeBetham/predicting-tennis/README.md

 ### General Assembly Capstone Project

 How accurately can you predict who will win a tennis match given past data?
-In this project I use data from 30 years of tennis and around 75,000 professional individual matches to predict who is the likely winner of any given tennis match.
+In this project I use data from 30 years of tennis and around 75,000 professional matches to predict who is the likely winner of any given tennis match.

 ## Goals
 My goals for this project were: